datacarpentry/image-processing/episodes/02-image-basics.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Working with Pixels
+## Working with pixels

 As noted, in practice,
 real-world images will typically be made up of a vast number of pixels, and each of these pixels will be one of potentially millions of colours.
-While we will deal with pictures of such complexity shortly, let's start our exploration with 15 pixels in a 5 X 3 matrix with 2 colours and work our way up to that complexity.
+While we will deal with pictures of such complexity shortly, let's start our exploration with 15 pixels in a 5 x 3 matrix with 2 colours and work our way up to that complexity.

 First, the necessary imports: